 What is Psychology?

-Psychology is a discipline where health professionals support families with concerns about their child’s development, behaviour, emotional regulation, academic performance, and/or other mental health concerns.
-Psychologists’ utilise a number of tools to assess the needs of their clients and in supporting them to overcome some of life’s challenges.
+Psychology is a discipline where health professionals support families with concerns about their child’s development, behaviour, emotional regulation, academic performance and/or other mental health concerns.
+Psychologists utilise a number of tools to assess the needs of their clients and support them to overcome some of life’s challenges.
 At Youthrive, our psychologists work with families and children to promote healthy development and learning.

 We can help children with

 - Boosting their confidence and self-esteem

 - Developing social understanding, social skills and social confidence

 - Overcoming adversity, fears, anxiety and processing grief and trauma